rafael-a-monteiro-math/Rising_Sun_Envelope_Method/README.md

 ## Parts where we think the code can be improved:

 1. Definitely, the plateau search can be improved: it doesn't need to return only one location, but it can return all the plateau locations
-2. The interpolation can be improved
+2. The interpolation can be improved, and other types of interpolations are possible; for instance, by using clamped splines in each domain.